ccl0utier/TA-gvm/README.md

 ## Installation

-### Install the Technical Add-on for Greenbone Vulnerability Manager
+### Install the Greenbone Vulnerability Manager Add-on for Splunk

-You can install the **Technical Add-on for Greenbone Vulnerability Manager** with Splunk Web or from the command line.
+You can install the **Greenbone Vulnerability Manager Add-on for Splunk** with Splunk Web or from the command line.
 You can install the add-on onto any type of Splunk Enterprise instance (indexer, search head, or forwarder).

 1. Download the add-on from [Github](https://github.com/ccloutier-splunk/TA-gvm/releases) or alternatively clone the project using your `git` client.
 2. Determine where and how to install this add-on in your deployment.